delphinedobler/matlab_owc/README.md

 https://github.com/ArgoDMQC/matlabow/releases

 # How to contribute ?
-**Quick Steps** (more details in contributing.md)

 In the main repository  [ArgoDMQC/matlab_owc](https://github.com/ArgoDMQC/matlab_owc) :

 - master holds stable releases
 - develop is used for ongoing development work

  To contribute, please follow the [contribution guidelines](CONTRIBUTING.md).
 Contributors without write access can fork the repository and submit a Pull Request to the `develop` branch.